barros47/Primavera_SQL_Unattended/README.md

 #Check and request Administrative Privileges.

-REM  --> Check for permissions
+"REM  --> Check for permissions"
 >nul 2>&1 "%SYSTEMROOT%\system32\cacls.exe" "%SYSTEMROOT%\system32\config\system"

 REM --> If error flag set, we do not have admin.